 Individuals directly involved in historic real estate development as well as those who act as advocates or intermediaries of historic preservation projects involving real estate are encouraged to apply.
 Participants will be chosen through a competitive application process and are expected to possess either experience in historic preservation or in real estate development.
 Priority will be given to Preservation Leadership Forum members.
 Note, no payment is due at this point.
 If you are not selected as a scholarship recipient you will receive a seperate registration form.

-Twenty scholarships will be available per session for tuition and partial travel expenses.
+Scholarships will be available per session for tuition and partial travel expenses.
 Priority for scholarships goes towards Main Street Managers and Staff, Students in historic preservation or related fields, Revolving fund managers and Forum members.
-If you are not selected as a scholarship recipient you will have the option to register as an attendee in early April via a seperate registration form.
+If you are not selected as a scholarship recipient you will have the option to register as an attendee via a seperate registration form.